Enable/Disable "how ask works"

 The body mass index (BMI) and waist circumference are used to classify the weight of adults into healthy, overweight and obese.
-The BMI is calculated by dividing weight (in kilograms) by height (in metres), squared.
+The BMI is calculated by dividing weight (in kilograms) by height (in meters), squared.
 For a healthy …

 What is the body mass index?

 The Body Mass Index (BMI) is a tool used to classify weight in adults into healthy, overweight and obese.
-BMI is calculated by dividing your weight (in kilograms) by your height (in metres), squared.
+BMI is calculated by dividing your weight (in kilograms) by your height (in meters), squared.